Generalizing causal effects with noncompliance: Application to deep canvassing experiments: Empirical Application: Reducing Exclusionary Attitudes through Deep Canvassing

-\paragraph{Setting 2: Generalizing to Voters Who Did not Participate in the Experiment} We now consider the harder task of generalizing to the set of individuals who did not respond to the initial recruitment survey.
+We now consider the harder task of generalizing to the set of individuals who did not respond to the initial recruitment survey.
 This consists of 209,730 registered voters.
 Unlike the first setting, we are restricted to basic demographics, as the individuals who did not participate in the experiment failed to complete the baseline survey.
 As a result, we can only adjust for age, gender, location, and past electoral participation history.

-In contrast to the first setting, we find that except for the PS estimator, T-CACE estimates are all statistically insignificant at the 5\% level.
-The weighted least squares T-CACE estimator reduces the standard error of the weighted T-CACE estimator by 5.2\%; however, the results are still insignificant.
+In contrast to the first setting, we find that, except for the PS estimator, T-CACE estimates are all statistically insignificant at the 5\% level.
 We conclude that among the 209,730 voters who did not participate in the experiment, the impact of deep canvassing remains unclear at the 5\% significance level.
 The larger intervals are likely due to the greater degree of imbalance between the study sample's units and the target.
+This is in line with what we would expect intuitively, as there likely is a greater degree of distribution shift between individuals who did not participate at all in the experiment than those who initially participated, but failed to participate in the follow-up survey (i.e., Setitng 1).